ninesixtymv/NovaThaanaField/README.md

-# A thaana field for Nova apps
+# Thaana fields for Nova apps

 This package contains a Nova field to add Thaana Field to resources.
 Under the hood it uses the [jawish/jtk](https://github.com/jawish/jtk).